-Since 2012, WKU Forensics has produced 2 Critical Language Scholarship Winners, 3 Gilman Study Abroad Scholarship earners, 2 Boren Award for International Study recipients, 1 Foundation for Global Scholars recipient, 1 Lifetime Experience Grant, 2 Truman Scholarship finalists, 3 Fulbright Scholars, and 2 Fellowships for Princeton in Asia.
-Our graduates have gone on to earn master’s degrees in a variety of fields, PhDs, EdDs, and law degrees (with one recent graduate scoring in the top 1% in the nation on the LSAT).
-Our alumni have gone on to become Harvard Law students and Hollywood actors, Supreme Court defenders and Buzzfeed editors.
-All of our graduates know that no matter where they end up, they forever have a home on the Hill.
+Current team members work as official university ambassadors, hold positions in our Student Government Association, lead Greek Life and Religious Organizations, and participate in countless community improvement initiatives.
+Since 2012, WKU Forensics has produced 3 Critical Language Scholarship Winners, 3 Gilman Study Abroad Scholarship earners, 2 Boren Award for International Study recipients, 1 Foundation for Global Scholars recipient, 1 Lifetime Experience Grant, 3 Truman Scholarship finalists, 4 Fulbright Scholars, and 2 Fellowships for Princeton in Asia.
+Our graduates have gone on to earn master’s degrees in a variety of fields as well as PhDs, EdDs, and JDs.
+Students have earned full scholarships to continue their education at elite institutions like Harvard, Duke, Georgetown, and NYU.
+All of our graduates know that no matter where they end up, they forever have a home on The Hill.

 we encourage you to share it with others in you community!
 Please let me know if there

 are any questions about our program I can answer.

 Phone: 270 745 6340